lovemonkey257/dabble/README.md

 - Also captures audio format but not currently displayed

 ## Current problems:
-- Need another encoder as UI is difficult otherwise.
-Using keypresses to work around this
 - Will need a menu system (using encoders) to nav settings etc
-- Need to decide on audio output e.g. DAC or ??.
-Currently using HDMI
 - Proper build perhaps into containers

 ## Possibly menu system